A summary of commonly used ShipStation and other shipping-related terms.

 Check with your carrier if you have any questions about why a service has a certain delivery time.

 - dimensional weight (DIM)

-Dimensional weight, also known as volumetric weight, is a pricing technique for commercial transport (including courier and postal services) that uses an estimated weight calculated from the length, width and height of a package divided by a specific divisor determined by the carrier.
+Dimensional weight, also known as volumetric weight, is a pricing technique for commercial transport (including courier and postal services) of larger packages with a lighter weight.
+DIM weight uses an estimated weight calculated from the length, width, and height of a package divided by a specific divisor determined by the carrier.

 - direct integration